APP DESIGN | RESEARCH & DESIGN

 User Feedback

-Mapping out the entire service experience of the different user groups to uncover key opportunities.
+The entire service experience of the different user groups was mapped out to uncover key opportunities.

 Opportunities